Generic Name: glatiramer (injection) (gla TIR a mer)

 Common side effects include:

-redness, minor pain, itching, swelling, a lump, or skin changes where the injection was given.
+redness, pain, itching, swelling, or a lump where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Other drugs may interact with glatiramer, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Glatopa, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Glatopa (glatiramer)